 This is a continuing discussion of Legal Myths and Reality, because those informed are always the most successful.

 Giving attention to legal myths is not wrong.
 It can be a starting point for developing an interest in the law.
-However, if specific legal issues are important in your life, for instance, regarding custody of children or money payable for any reason, it is wise to consult a lawyer who can advise you on the truth of legal myths.
+However, if legal issues are important in your life, for instance regarding custody of your children or money payable for any reason, it is wise to consult a lawyer who can advise you on the truth of legal myths.
 This discussion is not intended to render legal advice on specific cases or to express an opinion on any specific case.